Electrical Interface of myCobot 280 Arduino

 Figure 2 - 3 Grove Interface 4

-D. Servo interface: used when expanding the gripper at the end, and currently supports the use of the matching adaptive gripper.
+D. Servo interface.
+It is used when expanding the gripper at the end, and currently supports the use of the matchable adaptive gripper.